Suno Style Control: Genre, Tempo, Instruments (v5.5)

-The style box is where most Suno songs are won or lost.
-Five random adjectives gets you a random song; a structured block of genre + tempo + instruments + mood + production cues gets you a song you can actually use.
-This guide is for anyone past their first 5 random-style takes who’s ready to drive Suno instead of being driven by it.
-The pattern is mechanical — same shape every time, only the words change.
+The Style-of-Music box is where most Suno songs are won or lost.
+Five random adjectives gets you a random song.
+A structured block of genre + tempo + instruments + mood + production cues gets you a song you can reuse across a whole project.
+This guide is for anyone past their first handful of random takes who’s ready to drive Suno instead of being driven by it.
+The pattern is mechanical: same shape every time, only the words change.

 What this covers

-How Suno reads the style box (a few things matter a lot, most things matter a little), the ordered block that works, the genre vocabulary Suno actually understands, BPM ranges per genre, and the production cues that make the biggest audible difference.
+How Suno reads the Style-of-Music box (a few things matter a lot, most matter a little), the ordered block that works, the genre vocabulary Suno actually understands, BPM ranges per genre, and the production cues that make the biggest audible difference.
+Everything is current to Suno v5.5 as of June 2026.

 Key tools and concepts:

-• Suno: An AI music tool that generates full songs (vocals included) from prompts.
+• Suno: an AI music tool that generates full songs (vocals included) from prompts.
+Current model is v5.5.

-• Style block: The structured prompt that controls genre, tempo, instruments, mood, and production.
-Suno reads this more heavily than lyrics.
+• Style-of-Music block: the structured prompt in Custom Mode that controls genre, tempo, instruments, mood, and production.
+Suno reads this more heavily than the lyric box.

 Who this is for